Guy Gogniat Guy Gogniat, Professor

 Research

-My research activity deals with embedded systems security.
+My research activity deals with embedded systems security and hardware security.

 Previous research topics